otvorenesudy/otvorenesudy/app/views/static_pages/content/_tos.en.html.md

   - <%= link_to 'Annual statistical reports of judges', 'http://www.justice.gov.sk/rsvs' %>
   - <%= link_to 'CVs and Letters of motivation of judges', 'http://www.justice.gov.sk/Stranky/Ministerstvo/Vyberove-konania-v-rezorte/Zoznam-vyberovych-konani.aspx' %>

-- <%= link_to 'Judicial Council of the Slovak Republic', 'http://www.sudnarada.gov.sk' %>
+- <%= link_to 'Judicial Council of Slovak Republic', 'http://www.sudnarada.gov.sk' %>
-  - <%= link_to 'Asset declarations of judges', 'http://www.sudnarada.gov.sk/majetkove-priznania-sudcov-slovenskej-republiky/' %>
+  - <%= link_to 'Asset declarations of judges', 'http://www.sudnarada.gov.sk/majetkove-priznania-sudcov-slovenskej-republiky' %>

-- <%= link_to 'National Council of the Slovak Republic', 'http://www.nrsr.sk' %> a <%= link_to 'the Office of the President of the Slovak Republic', 'http://www.prezident.sk' %>
+- <%= link_to 'National Council of Slovak Republic', 'http://www.nrsr.sk' %> and <%= link_to 'the Office of President of Slovak Republic', 'http://www.prezident.sk' %>
   - Dates of appointments of the judges

 Data are obtained automatically from the publicly accessible locations in the form in which they were originally published or provided by institutions.
 In the majority of cases the data do provide reference to the original source.
 In case of evident errors the data were adjusted and normalized.